MatanBarhoum/CSharp-Projects/Library Management System C#/README.md

 <h1> New Renter </h1>
 A search engine to search for users to get data like ID, Full name, email to help fill the form.
 Reader to check if Book is exist in order to not register a book that don't exist.
+This opertions also decrease the quantity by 1 using UPDATE Books SET quantity = quantity - 1 WHERE \"Book Name\" = @BookName
 <img src="New_Renter.gif">

 <h1> View Rented Books </h1>